BarganDiana20/Project_BigData_Spark_and_R/README.md

 •	Install Java/MS packages.
 It can be downloaded by accessing this link. https://www.azul.com/downloads/?package=jdk#zulu
 •	Install Spark
 •	Setting up a Spark connection:
-  - Connecting to a local Spark.
+  * Connecting to a local Spark.
 This typically involves specifying the Spark master URL and configuring any necessary environment variables.
-or - Connecting to a remote Spark cluster.
+  * Or connecting to a remote Spark cluster.